EnergyModelsX/EnergyModelsBase.jl/docs/src/library/public.md

 ### `Resource` types

-The following resources are implemented in `EnergyModelsBase.jl`.
+The following resources are implemented in `EnergyModelsBase`.
-`EnergyModelsBase.jl` differentiates between `ResourceCarrier` and `ResourceEmit` resources.
+`EnergyModelsBase` differentiates between `ResourceCarrier` and `ResourceEmit` resources.
 The key difference between both is that `ResourceEmit` resources can have emissions, *e.g.*, CO₂ or methane.
 Emissions are accounted for and can have either a cap and/or a price associated with them.